ncita-repository/WP1.3_multiple_modalities/README.md

 	get_xnat_snapshot("http://10.1.1.20")

+# Definitions

+## Relationship-preserving v Non-relationship-preserving, and Copies v Propagations

+A *non-relationship preserving* copy (also referred to as a "direct" copy) is analogous to a copy-and-paste function - e.g. "Copy the *source* contour/segmentation corresponding to slice `srcSlcNum` in ROI/segment `srcRoiName` in ROI Collection `srcRoicol` to a contour/segmentation that will overlay onto *target* slice `trgSlcNum`.
+"Direct" copies do not maintain spatial relationships between the *source* contour/segmentation and the *target* contour/segmentation's location in space.
+One might want to perform a "direct" copy to use an existing contour/segmentation as a "starting point" for a new one that can sculpted to match the anatomical features on the *target* scan.
+By contrast, a *relationship-preserving* does respect spatial relationships and hence the contour(s)/segmentation(s) end up where they "should".

+*Copies* are made between two 3D images that have the same voxel resolution (*Pixel Spacing* and difference between adjacent *ImagePositionPatient* values along the scan direction), same patient position (*ImagePositionPatient*), orientation (*ImageOrientationPatient*) and frame-of-reference (*FrameOfReferenceUID*).
+Propagations require a bit more work - either a resampling is required (if the two 3D images do not have the same voxel spacings, or same extent, but have the same FOR), or image registration (if they do not have the same FOR).

+*Non-relationship preserving* copies/propagations always involve the copy/propagation of a single contour/segmentation to a single contour/segmentation.
+If it is the case that resampling/registration of the source contour/segmentation led to multiple contours/segmentations, the ROI/segment is collapsed to a single contour/segmentation to maintain the expected behaviour.
+On the contrary, *relationship-preserving* copies/propagations are broader, in that a single contour/segmentation may map to multiple contours/segmentations (depending on the relative voxel spacings and FOR of the two 3D images).

+When making relationship-preserving copies/propagations, in addition to copies/propagations of a single contour/segmentation, an entire ROI/segment, consisting of any number of contour(s)/segment(s) may be copied, or an entire ROI Collection, consisting of any number of ROI(s)/segment(s) containing any number of contour(s)/segmentation(s).
+The behaviour entirely depends on the user-defined configuration parameters and relationships between the two image domains.

+The code used to copy or propagate an ROI Collection for one image session to another relies heavily on the use of [SimpleITK](https://simpleitk.org/) [1-3].

 [1]: R. Beare, B. C. Lowekamp, Z. Yaniv, “Image Segmentation, Registration and Characterization in R with SimpleITK”, J Stat Softw, 86(8), https://doi.org/10.18637/jss.v086.i08, 2018.